NicolasGrimonpont/SuiteCommerce-Template/README.md

 ## Manage Tokens

-The tokens are store in your computer root user like hidden file (ex: "/Users/home/.nstba") where "home" will be your username of the computer.
+The tokens are store in your computer user like hidden file (ex: "/Users/home/.nstba") where "home" will be your username of the computer.

 To show all the netsuite tokens in your computer: